-Why tying up a dog up as a primary confinement method is dangerous.
+Why tying up a dog as a primary confinement method is dangerous

 Treat your Pet to a Backyard Fence: Why Is Exterior Fence Builders Against Tethering a Dog When You’re Not Around.
 Rover can fetch around the backyard with 2 paws in the air until you’re ready for some dog walking exercise.
 Exterior Fence Builders, Inc. is your homes Pet Containment Company

 Gwinnett animal rights advocates won a partial victory Tuesday when the county decided to prohibit some forms of tethering, but activists said the changes need to go further.